opentechinstitute/commotion-docs/commotionwireless.net/docs/cck/installing-configuring/advanced-hardware-setups/index.md

     </ol>
 </ol>

-<p>Finally, reboot the node one more time to make sure the IP address configurations are in the correct state.</p>
+<p>Finally, plug each node into the switch and reboot the node one more time.
+This will ensure the IP address configurations are in the correct state.</p>
 <ol class="rteindent1">
     <li>Browse to <strong>Advanced -> System -> Reboot</strong>.</li>
     <li>Click “Perform reboot” and wait for the device to restart.</li>